shibaftw2022/Task/README.md

 # Booking a Show Application.

-# Executable jar file is at out -> artifacts -> Task_jar folder

-To execute the jar, cd to the above directory and enter the command java -jar Task.jar.

 The basic view/Main Panel of the console will be like the following :

 1) Admin